dipamsen/blindchess/README.md

 ## Contributing

 Contributions are welcome!
-Please read the CONTRIBUTING.md for guidelines on how to contribute to this project.
+Feel free to create an issue or PR for bugs/features.

 ## License